“Be not forgetful to entertain strangers: for thereby

-To help raise awareness of and advocate for the needs of Houston’s homeless community, Brother Allen is blessed to serve the homeless, volunteers, and staff of Hope Center Houston as their full-time chaplain.
+To help raise awareness of and advocate for the needs of Houston’s homeless community, Brother Allen is blessed to serve the homeless, volunteers, and staff of Hope Center Houston as their full-time Executive Director and lead advocate for the homeless.
 Striving to restore the God-given dignity of our homeless brothers and sisters, Hope Center not only provides nutritious meals, mentoring, showers and laundry service, but also computer access, shelter from inclement weather, and a safe, welcoming atmosphere where they can just relax and hang out.
-In addition, the Saint Francis of Assisi Research Library is strategically located on the center’s second floor to also help focus attention on the plight of Houston’s homeless.
+In addition, the Saint Francis of Assisi Research Library is strategically located on the Center’s second floor to also help focus attention on the plight of Houston’s homeless.
 Learn more

 CARE FOR CREATION